guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 #### What Do You And Your Users Care About?

-You shouldn't use every metric you can track in your monitoring system as an SLI; an understading of what your users want from the system will inform the judicious selection of a few indicators.
+You shouldn't use every metric you can track in your monitoring system as an SLI; an understanding of what your users want from the system will inform the judicious selection of a few indicators.
 Choosing too many indicators makes it hard to pay the right level of attention to the indicators that matter, while choosing too few may leave significant behaviors of your system unexamined.

 We typically find that a handful of representative indicators are enough to evaluate and reason about a system's health.